-Have you ever tried taking photos with your iPhone at night and been disappointed with the results?
+Have you ever tried to shoot at night with your iPhone, and been disappointed with the results?
 Night photography is often avoided by iPhone photographers due the challenges of shooting in low light.
 You can end up with grainy, blurry shots that look very unappealing.
-However, it’s actually possible to get great results at night.
-In this tutorial you’ll discover a variety of tips and creative techniques for taking amazing night photos with your iPhone.
+However, it’s actually possible to get great results with iPhone night photography.
+In this tutorial, you’ll discover a variety of tips and creative techniques for taking amazing night photos with your iPhone.

 Night photography is usually known to be within the domain of DSLR cameras as they’re designed to handle longer exposures, they have bigger sensors to allow for more light differences and they accept lenses that do exceptionally well in low light environments.

 In this tutorial we’ll explore just how far we can take the iPhone within the realm of night photography.
 Just because there’s no tripod socket on the iPhone doesn’t mean we can’t improvise and create some very cool images.

 1. Keep Your Camera Steady For Sharp Shots

 One of the main problems with night photography is that your camera has to use a slower shutter speed in order to correctly expose the shot, which can result in camera shake and blurry photos if you’re hand-holding your iPhone.

 Sometimes you can get a lucky break, but often you’ll end up with non-intentionally blurry photos which you end up deleting.

 If you have an iPhone tripod and iPhone tripod mount, then you can obviously use this to keep your camera steady.
 But many iPhone photographers don’t own a tripod, and even if they do they probably don’t carry it around with them at all times.

 As I don’t usually have the luxury of using a tripod for my street photography, I improvise by always backing myself against a solid object in order to keep myself and my iPhone steady.
 Street lamps, trees and walls all work well to keep your photos sharp.